Settling the Complexity of Arrow-Debreu Markets under Leontief and PLC Utilities, using the Classes FIXP and \Exists-R: Multivariate Polynomials to Leontief Exchange Market

 \subsection{Results}

-In this section we prove the main results using the claims established in Section \ref{sec.red}.
+In this section, we prove the main results using the claims established in Section \ref{sec.red}.
 Given a system $F$ of multivariate polynomials as in (\ref{eq.F}), construct an equivalent set of relations $R'(F)$ consisting of only three types of basic relations given in (\ref{eq.trans}).
 Let $K$ be the number of relations in $R'(F)$.
 For each relation $r \in [K]$, depending on its type, we construct a market $\CM_r$ as described in Tables \ref{tab.eq}, \ref{tab.lin} and \ref{tab.qd}.
 Further, for each $r$ of type $(QD.)$ replace the corresponding devices with agents of Tables \ref{tab.conv}, \ref{tab.comb} and \ref{tab.spl} respectively.
 Combine all the $\CM_r$'s to form one market $\CM$.
 Also add the agent of (\ref{eq.sms}) in $\CM$.

-Since equilibrium prices of an Arrow-Debreu market are scale invariant, {\em i.e.,} if $\pp=(p_1,\dots,p_g)$ is an equilibrium price vector then so is $\alpha\pp,\ \forall \alpha>0$, it is without loss of generality (wlog) to assume some kind of normalization.
-For example, $\sum_j p_j=1$, or choose a good to be {\em num\`{e}raire}, {\em i.e.,} fix its price to $1$.\footnote{We note that, the reduction in \cite{EY07} from fixed-point to Arrow-Debreu market with algebraic excess demand function, it is assumed that $\sum_j p_j=1$ at equilibrium.} For the latter case, we require price of the num\`{e}raire good to be non-zero at equilibrium, and any good, for which an agent is non-satiated\footnote{An agent is said to be non-satiated for good $j$ if at any given bundle she can obtain more utility by consuming additional amount of good $j$.}, qualifies.
+Since equilibrium prices of an Arrow-Debreu market are scale invariant, {\em i.e.,} if $\pp=(p_1,\dots,p_g)$ is an equilibrium price vector then so is $\alpha\pp,\ \forall \alpha>0$, there is no loss of generality in assuming some kind of normalization of prices, for example, $\sum_j p_j=1$, or choosing a good to be {\em num\`{e}raire}, {\em i.e.,} fix its price to $1$.\footnote{We note that in the reduction in \cite{EY07} from a fixed-point to an Arrow-Debreu market with algebraic excess demand function, it is assumed that $\sum_j p_j=1$ at equilibrium.} For the latter case, we require that the price of the num\`{e}raire good be non-zero at equilibrium.
+Any good, for which an agent is non-satiated\footnote{An agent is said to be {\em non-satiated} for good $j$ if with respect to any given bundle, she can obtain more utility by consuming additional amount of good $j$.}, qualifies to be a num\`{e}raire.

 Given an equilibrium price vector $\pp$ of $\CM$, we know that $p_s>0$ due to Lemma \ref{lem.sms}.
-Henceforth by equilibrium prices $\pp$ of $\CM$ w.l.o.g. we mean equilibrium prices with $p_s=1$.
+Henceforth by equilibrium prices $\pp$ of $\CM$ without loss of generality we mean equilibrium prices with $p_s=1$.
 In the next two lemmas we establish that the equilibria of market $\CM$ exactly capture the solutions of system $F$.

 \begin{lemma} If $\pp$ is an equilibrium price vector of $\CM$, then $z_j=p_j, \forall j \in[n]$ is a solution of $F$. \end{lemma} \begin{proof} Due to Lemma \ref{lem.RF}, it is enough to show that $\pp$ is a solution of $R'(F)$.
 The submarket $\CM_r$, constructed for relation $r$ of $R'(F)$, is closed and enforces $r$ at $\pp$ (first two statements of Lemmas \ref{lem.eq}, \ref{lem.lin}, and \ref{lem.qd}).
 Since $\CM$ is a union of $\CM_r$'s, $\pp$ has to satisfy each of the relation of $R'(F)$. \end{proof}